Mohd-Akbar1/WeatherApp/README.md

 # Weather Project
 ## Project Overview
 This project is a weather application built with React and Vite.
-The app fetches and displays weather data based on user input and allows users to convert units of measurement.
+The app fetches and displays weather data based on user input and allows users to convert units of measurement.Forecasting of weather will be available for 5 days and 3 hours of today for different times
 ## Features
 - Fetch Weather Data: Retrieve and display weather information based on user input.
 - Unit Conversion: Convert temperature units between Celsius and Fahrenheit.